Skip to main content

 The law says you are responsible for keeping your rented home reasonably clean and not causing damage.
 This includes keeping your caravan and site clean and tidy and getting written permission from the park or caravan owner if you want to install something extra, like a fixed annex.
 If you own your caravan, you need to make sure it is safe to live in and kept in good repair.

-If the park or caravan owner wants you to pay for cleaning, damage or anything else that wasn’t your fault, you can dispute this at VCAT.
+If the park or caravan owner wants you to pay for cleaning, damage or anything else that wasn’t your fault, you can dispute this at Rental Dispute Resolution Victoria (RDRV).

-Find out on this page what cleaning and damage claims the park or caravan owner can make, and what happens next if you agree, or don’t agree, to pay.
+Find out on this page what the park or caravan owner can claim for and how to prepare for RDRV or VCAT.

 The park or caravan owner says you are responsible for costs